d-sandborn/DayOfWaterData2023/README.md

 ## Research Vessel Underway Systems

-Now we move to the third data source, and my personal favorite, underway instrumentation.
+Now we move to the third data source: underway instrumentation.
 We've seen the utility of high-frequency, autonomous, but spatially-limited moorings.
 We've demonstrated the flexibility and long-term potential of repeat hydrography transects, despite their high cost in labor an dmaterials.
-Now we consider underway instrumentation.
+Now we consider underway instrumentation as a strategy that combines strengths of both.

 These instruments operate on a vessel autonomously, measuring properties of water wherever the ship happens to travel.
 These systems are installed on research vessels like UMD's Blue Heron, as well as "ships of opportunity" like ferries servicing Isle Royale and the Alaska Marine Highway.
-Research vessels typically post their underway data to R2R (Rolling Deck to Repository).
+Research vessels typically post their underway data to R2R [(Rolling Deck to Repository)](https://www.rvdata.us/).
 I'm going to run a demonstration using data from the R/V Blue Heron, which recently installed a new instrument (SuperCO2, Sunburst Sensors) measuring CO<sub>2</sub> in water.

-This greenhouse gas is produced by fossil fuel emissions, and its distribution in water is influenced by temperature, pressue, salinity, photosynthesis, respiration, ice cover, and a host of other factors varying in space and time.
+This greenhouse gas has been accumulating in Earth's atmosphere due to fossil fuel emissions, though a significant fraction (>30%) of fossil carbon is sequestered in the ocean.
+Our oceans limit the greenhouse potential of anthropogenic CO<sub>2</sub>, but there are side effects, including ocean acidification.
+CO<sub>2</sub> in water is influenced by temperature, pressue, salinity, photosynthesis, respiration, ice cover, and a host of other factors varying in space and time.
 This variability (which is enhanced in inland waters relative to the global ocean) necessitates observations that span space (like repeat hydrography transects) and time (like moorings).

 Enter underway data.

 ![A screenshot of the Rolling Deck to Repository page for the R/V Blue Heron, with cruise tracks shown for the upper three Laurentian Great Lakes.](./Images/R2R.JPG "A screenshot of the Rolling Deck to Repository page for the R/V Blue Heron, with cruise tracks shown for the upper three Laurentian Great Lakes.")

-The heron has visited the upper four Great Lakes since its CO<sub>2</sub> sensors were installed in 2019.
+The Blue Heron has visited the upper four Great Lakes since its CO<sub>2</sub> sensor was installed in 2019.
 The resulting millions of measurements of CO<sub>2</sub> (along with water physical properties) cover Lake Superior most densely, so we'll restrict our attention there, focusing on a dataset I've assembled and sumarized from several hundred publically-available cruise files.

 The surface water temperature in Lake Superior is plotted below.
 Clearly, SST varies considerably both spatially (within-cruise), seasonally (along the x-axis) and interanually (denoted by color).
 This comes as no surprise to astute weather observers: the winter of '21-'22 was particularly cold, so 2022 water temperatures were depressed until later into the summer.